GuoshenLi/Deep-Reinforcement-Learning-for-the-Fighter-Theater/README.md

 python game
 ```

-* **After 2000000 iterations, it will automatically show two diagrams of the Average Reward and the Max Q_value history, and it will also store the relative data the two diagrams into mat file to reuse it later.**
+* **After 2000000 iterations, it will automatically show two diagrams of the Average Reward and the Max Q_value history, and it will also store the relative data of the two diagrams into mat file to reuse it later.**

 * **The Average Reward of one game epoch equals to total reward of the game epoch divided by total time step of that epoch!!**